jasonbot/weblog/content/weblog/an-ipod-6g-revival.md

     I am not aware of any other MP3 player that can handle large music libraries this well and still have a presentable UI.
 TUIs usually suck, "new" apps are all super slow because of Wirth's Law.

+[^2]: Though not as slow as I initially thought: transferring files in and out
+    of the device is hampered by USB 2.0 speeds, but the seek times of the HDD are bad.
+There were two bottlenecks in the file transfer stage, HDD seeks/reads are also slow but faster than the Universal Serial Bus.